 MAC strives to provide the broadest and most inclusive representation of the arts by delivering cultural experiences that embrace a wide range of aesthetic and conceptual points of view to support a diverse and vibrant community.

-Run by MCLA since 2005, Gallery 51 exhibits work from a wide range of emerging to mid-career contemporary artists to the greater Berkshire community and provides students with hands-on experience in the day-to-day operations of a gallery.
+Run by MCLA since 2005, Gallery 51, exhibits work from a wide range of emerging to mid-career contemporary artists from around the world.
+The Gallery hosts 3-4 exhibitions each year, the Artists Laboratory Residency, and countless events and happenings.
+Staffed by mostly student workers, MCLA Gallery 51 provides students with hands-on experience in the day-to-day operations of a gallery.
+MCLA Gallery 51 can be found at 51 Main Street in downtown North Adams.

 The Jessica Park Project was established in 2004 at MCLA to study and promote the art of Jessica Park, a renowned artist with autism in mid-career who lives and works in Williamstown, MA.
 Originally part of the Fine and Performing Arts major where student classes in Arts Management created exhibitions, books, and catalogues to celebrate Jessica's work, the Project, still under the guidance of its founder and now Director, Professor Emeritus Tony Gengarelly, works with the college and community to display Jessica Park's stylistically brilliant and compelling art, as well as that of other artists on the autism spectrum, to many audiences in Berkshire County and Southern Vermont.
 In this endeavor we still enjoy the support of Jessica and the Park family as well as a number of partners, on and off campus.
 Our current connection to MAC through Gallery 51, where a number of Park related exhibitions have been shown over the past several years, places the Project exactly where it needs to be as it continues to advance the IDEA principles of Inclusion, Diversity, Equity and Access through the study and appreciation of Outsider Art.